-Debt Securities Preferred Stock Loews Common Stock Carolina Group Stock Warrants
+Debt Securities Preferred Stock Loews Common Stock Carolina Group Stock Warrants Stock Purchase Contracts Stock Purchase Units

-Loews Corporation may offer from time to time unsecured senior or subordinated debt securities, preferred stock, Loews common stock, Carolina Group stock or warrants, having an aggregate initial public offering price not to exceed \$1,500,000,000 or the equivalent thereof in one or more foreign currencies or composite currencies.
+Loews Corporation may offer from time to time unsecured senior or subordinated debt securities, preferred stock, Loews common stock, Carolina Group stock, warrants, stock purchase contracts to purchase shares of our preferred stock, Loews common stock or Carolina Group stock or stock purchase units consisting of (a) stock purchase contracts; (b) warrants; and/or (c) debt securities or debt obligations of third parties (including United States treasury securities; other stock purchase contracts or common stock), that would secure the holders' obligations to purchase or to sell, as the case may be, preferred stock, Loews common stock or Carolina Group stock under the stock purchase contract, having an aggregate initial public offering price not to exceed \$2,000,000,000 or the equivalent thereof in one or more foreign currencies or composite currencies.
 We may offer these securities on terms and at prices to be determined at the time of sale.